xebia-functional/spark-workshop/labs/shell.md

 We are going to go through 2 different sort of Spark operations:

 * **Transformations**.
 This kind of operations are lazy, which means that they are not going to run anything in any node until an action is called.
-They don`t return a value, but a pointer to a new RDD.
+They don't return a value, but a pointer to a new RDD.
 We are going to tag them with a [T] at the beginning of the description to make it as clear as possible.